dakhnod/BLEnky/docs/GPIO_INSTRUCTIONS.md

 `0b01000001 00000000 11110100`

 only jumpts to byte index 0, when pin #3 reads HIGH and pin #4 reads LOW.
 Pins #1 und #2 are ignored since their bits are set to `0b11`.

+### jump to location if any pins match

+This instruction works just like [jump if all match](#jump-to-location-if-all-pins-match), but one single amtchis sufficient to trigger the jump.
+Not all pins have to match.

+Example:

+`0b01000001 00000000 11110100`

+only jumpts to byte index 0, when pin #3 reads HIGH __or__ pin #4 reads LOW.
+Pins #1 und #2 are ignored since their bits are set to `0b11`.

 ### perform jump max. n times